Meet The Team

 Life at Cranleigh Arts

-I oversee the artistic direction and operation of the organisation and develop and deliver the program.
+I oversee the artistic direction and operation of the organisation and develop and deliver the programme.

 Life Pre-Cranleigh Arts